 2. Eat More Fiber

-For most people, the biggest area for improvement is in the fiber department.
+For most people, the biggest area for dietary improvement is in the fiber department.
 In fact, only 5 percent of Americans are actually eating enough fiber (yikes!), per a paper published in the January-February 2017 issue of the American Journal of Lifestyle Medicine.

 3. Eat Fish at Least Twice Per Week

 The American Heart Association recommends eating fish, specifically fatty fish like salmon, mackerel, sardines and albacore tuna at least twice a week.
 Why?
 They're good sources of omega-3 fatty acids, which can lower triglyceride levels, slow the buildup of plaque in the arteries and lower blood pressure.

 But proceed with caution.
 Some species, like shark, tilefish, king mackerel and swordfish, can be especially high in mercury, which builds up in the blood and can cause other issues.
 For that reason, you should avoid or limit your intake of these types of fish.